Dublin/Pleasanton station: History

+Original plans in the late 1980s called for a station in West Dublin, with an East Dublin station near the Hacienda Business Park to be added later; however, by the early 1990s the order was reversed.
+The station was initially called East Dublin/Pleasanton during planning to differentiate it from the then-planned West Dublin/Pleasanton station (which ultimately opened in 2011).
+The BART board changed the name to Dublin/Pleasanton on March 28, 1996.
 Service at the station began on May 10, 1997.
-Original plans in the late 1980s called for a station in West Dublin, with an East Dublin station near the Hacienda Business Park to be added later; however, by the early 1990s the order was reversed.
-The station was initially planned as East Dublin/Pleasanton during planning to differentiate it from the then-planned West Dublin/Pleasanton station (which ultimately opened in 2011).
-Since its opening, BART has referred to the station simply as "Dublin/Pleasanton".
-Wheels bus service formerly used "East Dublin/Pleasanton".
+Wheels bus service used the "East Dublin/Pleasanton" name until 2025.

 The station design features a "wave" design motif, most notably in the titanium canopy roof over the passenger platform, which has a silhouette of five curves intended to both echo the shape of the nearby hills in Dublin and "represent the sound waves generated by BART's electric propulsion."
 Installation of second-generation faregates at the BART station took place in December 2024.

 An adjacent transit-oriented development (TOD) on the Dublin side of the station with 240 residential units finished initial construction in 2006.
 The development included a 1,513-space BART parking garage, which opened on May 23, 2008.
 According to its architects, the "external design treatments ... draw the eye away from the height and size", but the San Francisco Chronicle's urban design critic John King dismissed the result as "cartoonishly clumsy."
 As of 2024, BART anticipates soliciting a developer between 2029 and 2033 for a second phase of TOD on the Pleasanton (south) side of the station, while additional TOD on the Dublin side would not begin until at least the mid-2030s.

 The construction of a second 665-space garage, promised by BART in 2002, proved controversial.
 A $37.1 million design was brought forward in February 2017; local officials were in favor of the garage – noting that existing parking was full by 7:45am on weekdays – but the BART Board rejected it because of cost concerns and a 2016 BART policy to prioritize non-auto access to stations.
 The Board instead approved a $17.2 million "hybrid" model that included restriping existing parking, improving bus service and Iron Horse Regional Trail connections, and installation of an automated parking system.
 In May 2018, local officials announced plans for a $30 million garage entirely on city-owned land and not subject to BART approval.
 The project will use $20 million in state funds awarded to the Livermore Amador Valley Transit Authority plus $10 million in local funds.
 A groundbreaking was held in October 2018.
 However, construction was delayed by the COVID-19 pandemic, and bidding did not take place until late 2021.
 Construction began in November 2022.
+The garage opened in June 2024.

 The Tri-Valley-San Joaquin Valley Regional Rail Authority plans to construct a rail line, Valley Link, running east from the station to serve Livermore and San Joaquin County.